chlobear8/SpaceTravelApi.Solution/README.md

 Richelle --
 Chloe - BUGFIX/ last nights work broke.
 Added AI generated images and working on getting them in a column style on the left side.
 Sizing needs to be done.
+Would like for container to be clickable and route to reviews
 Mike - WIP destinations detail view, shows images.
 Looked into identity/scaffolding for future BUGFIX Najma - WIP hovering over image for book now/rather than a button
+      - Added distance (from earth to destination)

 Note to Richelle-- nothing new is pushed since we are all still working on some bugs.
 Mostly all CSS based stuff so nothing to crazy going on <3